OtherAesop/mehens_portable_casino/README.md

 ##### Setup

-Each player starts the game with a pool of 25,000 DC and a set of Dicecoins (a D2, D4, D6, D8, D10, D10P, D12, and D20.)
+Each player starts the game with a set of Dicecoins (a D2, D4, D6, D8, D10, D10P, D12, and D20.)
-Any computer characters will start with a pool of 50,000 DC and a set of Dicecoins.

 ##### Betting Phase

-At the beginning of a turn, moving counter-clockwise and ending with the dealer or house if one exists, each player will select between 1 and 4 of their Dicecoins and put them into their playing field at the center of the table with a bet in DC.
+At the beginning of a turn, moving counter-clockwise and ending with the dealer or house if one exists, each player will select between 1 and 2 of their Dicecoins and put them into their playing field at the center of the table while they bet at least one coin.

 ##### Raising Phase

 Turns will repeat like this until each player (and the house if applicable) have had a turn.
-Each player, beginning with the first player to take a turn and moving counter clockwise, will have the chance to raise their DC bet or pass.
-After the last player raises or passes then whoever has the highest bet will select one of these options.
+Each player, beginning with the first player to take a turn and moving counter clockwise, will have the chance to raise additional Dicecoin.
+After the last player raises or passes then whoever has bet the most dice will make one of the following calls.

 1) Coos (low)
 2) Pearls (high)